For many injury victims, pursuing a personal injury claim is unfamiliar and perhaps intimidating.

 Over 95% of all civil actions conclude by settlement.
 A settlement eliminates the risks associated with trial and often provides a guaranteed source of funds for medical treatment and income replacement, as well as some measure of compensation for non-economic damages and permanent impairment.

-To reach an appropriate settlement, The Law Firm of William Babich, LLC. evaluates your case based upon the injuries, damages, losses and liability picture.
+To reach an appropriate settlement, The Babich Law Firm evaluates your case based upon the injuries, damages, losses and liability picture.
 In Colorado, statistics are routinely compiled as to verdict results, and are broken out into categories for type of case and injury.
 Additionally, the Jury Verdict Reporter, and the ATLA Exchange (an electronic database developed by the Association of Trial Lawyers of America), give reports of verdicts and settlements of every stripe in Colorado and the United States.
-This information, coupled with experience of The Law Firm of William Babich, LLC., provide the tools for evaluating your case.
+This information, coupled with experience of The Babich Law Firm, provide the tools for evaluating your case.

 Often, settlements are mediated.
 The mediator is often a retired judge selected by both parties to assist in arriving at an appropriate figure.

 No case will settle unless you are prepared to win at trial.
 The best formula for a successful settlement is thorough preparation for trial.
-The Law Firm of William Babich, LLC. will discuss settlement of your case with you and guide you through the process every step of the way.
+The Babich Law Firm will discuss settlement of your case with you and guide you through the process every step of the way.

 As with your deposition, it is important for you to arrive appropriately dressed and well-prepared.
-The Law Firm of William Babich, LLC. will prepare you to present your testimony.
-The Law Firm of William Babich, LLC. will have worked to arrange the appearance of your witnesses and prepared your exhibits.
+The Babich Law Firm will prepare you to present your testimony.
+The Babich Law Firm will have worked to arrange the appearance of your witnesses and prepared your exhibits.
 You should be aware of potential delay, as civil trials are often postponed.
 You should also be prepared to be encouraged by the Court to continue settlement conversations.
 A case can be settled at any time during a trial, even after a verdict.

 Remember that as a party to a jury case, one member of the jury will probably be looking at you and your lawyer throughout the trial.
 The judge will instruct the jury not to speak directly with the plaintiff, the opposing party or counsel; and you must respect these instructions.
 You may look at the jurors but you should not gesture at them.
 Criminal penalties may attach to any misconduct between a party, counsel and a sitting juror.
 After the trial, your lawyer may contact jurors to thank them and to get feedback from the jurors as to their deliberation and verdict.

 The party calling a witness is the proponent of the witness and generally is limited to ask direct questions which do not suggest an answer.
 Defense counsel is entitled to cross-examine each witness the plaintiff calls.
 You will probably testify as a witness for your case.
-After plaintiff's evidence is presented, the defendant presents witnesses.
-The Law Firm of William Babich, LLC. will cross-examine those witnesses on your behalf, as well as deliver opening and closing statements.
+After plaintiff’s evidence is presented, the defendant presents witnesses.
+The Babich Law Firm will cross-examine those witnesses on your behalf, as well as deliver opening and closing statements.

 At the conclusion of the evidence, the jury is instructed on the law, retires to deliberate and to render its verdict.